The Pillars of the Earth: Television adaptation

 A German-Canadian co-production was developed by the Munich-based Tandem Communications and Montreal-based Muse Entertainment, in association with Ridley Scott's Scott Free Films, to adapt the novel for a television movie.
 It premiered on 23 July 2010 in Canada on The Movie Network/Movie Central and in the United States on Starz.
 Its UK premiere was in October 2010 on Channel 4.
 The Australian premiere was 9 December 2012 on ABC1.

-Musical
+Musical adaptations

-In 2016, a musical version of The Pillars of the Earth was performed at Østre Gasværk in Copenhagen, Denmark, under the name Jordens Søjler.
+In 2016, a Danish-language musical adaptation of The Pillars of the Earth was performed at Østre Gasværk Teater, Copenhagen under the name Jordens Søjler.
+A reworked edition of the musical opened October 18, 2025 at Jysk Musikteater, Silkeborg.

+In 2019, a Spanish-language musical adaption of The Pillars of the Earth was announced, composed by Iván Macías and adapted by Félix Amador.
+The production was set to open October 2020, but due to the COVID-19 pandemic, the adaptation opened four years later, November 2024, at Teatro EDP Gran Vía, Madrid.
+The musical was produced by Dario Regattieri and directed by Federico Barrios and Ignasi Vidal.
+Teresa Ferrer and Cristina Picos alternated in portraying Aliena, and Javier Ariano starred as Jack.

 Video game

 Game developer and publisher Daedalic Entertainment announced their intention to develop an adventure game based on The Pillars of the Earth, to be released in 2017.
 The game was published on 16 August 2017.